jilex/jerry.github.io/README.md

-# redpanda.github.io
+# jilex.github.io
-a blog of an ordinary being.
+A blog of jilex.